LearnWithLlew/MentoringNewSpeakers/MentoringNewSpeakers.md

 ### Developing your character's characteristics

+[://] # "I also feel like this section belongs with the story section" [://] # "This example illustrates things really well, but this section doesn't feel finished.
+I'll leave the comments for now"

 For example, one of our characters was Bob the salesman.

 "What's Bob like?"
 I asked.

 "Oh, he's big and boisterous.
 Whenever he talks , he waves his hands around alot.
-And he like to make statements like 'This is going to the be the best ever!'
+And he like to make statements like 'This is going to be the best ever!'
 He's very different than Suzie.

 "Oh, What's Suzie like?"